Esplanade des Invalides

 Where can I enjoy local dining near the Esplanade des Invalides?

-What to know before visiting Esplanade des Invalides
+What to know about Esplanade des Invalides

 Remarkable Landmarks and Must-Visit Sights